h4ckyou/h4ckyou.github.io/posts/ctf/sabr23/writeup.md

 On checking the file type and protections enabled showed this
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/583f73fd-5957-4e55-9920-9b18807dfb4c)

-We're working with a x64 binaary which is dynamically linked and not stripped
+We're working with a x64 binary which is dynamically linked and not stripped

 I ran the binary to get an overview of how it works
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/a2f4c900-a1a5-423d-9950-2d323509c886)